Fox Chase, Philadelphia

-Fox Chase is a neighborhood in Northeast Philadelphia, Pennsylvania.
+Fox Chase is a neighborhood in the Northeast section of Philadelphia, located approximately 10 mi northeast of Center City.
+Although its borders are not officially defined, the neighborhood is generally bounded by Pennypack Park to the north, Algon Avenue to the east, Cottman Avenue to the south, and Fillmore Street to the west.
+Adjacent neighborhoods include Bustleton, Rhawnhurst, Burholme, and Rockledge (a borough in Montgomery County).
+Fox Chase uses the 19111 zip code.

 History

-Fox Chase was originally part of Lower Dublin Township, also known as Dublin Township, a defunct township that was located in Philadelphia County, Pennsylvania.
+Fox Chase was historically part of Lower Dublin Township, also known as Dublin Township, a defunct township located in Philadelphia County, Pennsylvania.
 The township ceased to exist and was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.

 Philadelphia's elite once flocked to opulent vacation homes built in the lush fringes bordering the city.
 The area's character changed with the arrival of the railroad in 1876.
 Many of Philadelphia's aristocracy began to discover the attractiveness of suburban living, and built mansions here, using the railroad for convenient transport into the city.
+The neighborhood was named after affluent colonists came to hunt in the region.
+A chase (land) is a specific area of land reserved for hunting.

 Fox Chase was the setting for one of America's longest running cold cases.
 In February 1957, the battered body of a small boy was found in a cardboard box off in the woods off Susquehanna Road.
 Investigators were mystified and were unable to determine his identity.
-Nicknamed "The Boy in the Box", "America's Unknown Child", and sometimes "The Fox Chase Boy", his case remains open.
+Nicknamed "The Boy in the Box", "America's Unknown Child", and sometimes "The Fox Chase Boy".
 He was identified as Joseph Augustus Zarelli in 2022.